 Chicago History Museum

-Chicago has a colourful and fascinating history, ranging from devastating fires to gangster assassinations and more.
-The Chicago History Museum has intriguing collections of artefacts from the city's past, including the first passenger car to operate on the Chicago L system, Michael Jordan's Chicago Bulls jersey, and seemingly every postcard ever made of Chicago.
+Chicago has a colourful and fascinating history, ranging from devastating fires to gangster assassinations.
+The Chicago History Museum represents this history through an intriguing collections of artefacts from the city's past.
+This includes the first passenger car to operate on the Chicago L system, Michael Jordan's Chicago Bulls jersey, and seemingly every postcard ever made of Chicago.
 The admission cost includes an audio guide to help visitors make sense of all the exhibitions.
 The permanent collection is more than sufficient to capture the imagination, but the museum does also host regular temporary exhibitions and special events.

 Address: 1601 North Clark Street

 Telephone: (312) 642 4600

 Opening times: Monday to Saturday 9.30am to 4.30pm; Sunday 12pm to 5pm.
 Open to 9pm on Tuesday.